aarondl/opt/README.md

 The Go standard library provides a limited set of database/sql.NullX types.
 These are helpful for databases but don't work well outside of that.
-For example a JSONified struct with an sql.NullInt32 as of Go 1.18 still marshals as the
+For example a JSONified struct with an sql.NullInt32 as of Go 1.24 still marshals as the
-following: `{"age":{"Int32":5,"Valid":true}}` which is unexpected by a typical JavaScript client.
-Furthermore they lack ergonomic helpers and constructors which makes them grating to consume and to construct._
+following: `{"age":{"Int32":5,"Valid":true}}` which is unexpected by a typical JavaScript client (or any other language for that matter).
+Furthermore they lack ergonomic helpers and constructors which makes them grating to consume and to construct.

 ## Examples